chk-jxcn/ddns_namecom/README.md

 DDNS like api for name.com
 You can run it on vps and call url from openwrt to update record

+It could also help to update TXT record if you use certbot.

 ## usage
 ```
 ddns_namecom [--bindaddress address]